BridgesLab/Developmental-Obesity/README.md

 Data and R scripts: contains all r scripts, raw data files, and figures

 License
-This developmental obesity data is made available under the open data commons attribuition license:
+This developmental obesity data is made available under the open data commons attribution license: